shreyasken/voice-ai-demo/README.md

 ### Why I built this

-I spent two years at Audible building and shipping an AI voice production platform — a product that let publishers and authors generate voice replicas and narrate content at scale without a recording studio.
-In that work, the most consequential early decision was **which TTS provider to build on**, and that decision wasn't just a technical benchmark.
-It involved evaluating latency, voice expressiveness, pricing curves, API reliability, and how each provider's roadmap would age alongside our own.
+I recently worked on an AI voice production product that lets narrators generate voice replicas and narrate content at scale without a recording studio.
+I got curious and started thinking about how do people outside Audible make decisions on **which TTS provider to build on**, and that question made me think of evaluating latency, voice expressiveness, pricing curves, API reliability, and how each provider's roadmap would age alongside our own.

 This demo is a working artifact of that reasoning process.
 Rather than reading API docs and forming opinions, I wanted something I could hand to a PM, an engineer, or a content creator and say: *here — listen to both, and tell me what you notice.*